Kojo Boakye-Djan: Post AFRC

 Boakye-Djan went to the United Kingdom under a UNDP Fellowship for postgraduate studies.
 This was at a time when the Limann government sent most former members of the AFRC abroad.
-He is also affiliated with the National Democratic Congress.
+He was also affiliated with the National Democratic Congress.

+Death and burial

+Boakye-Djan died on 30 August 2023 and was buried on 27 January 2024 at the Military Cemetery, Burma Camp, Accra.